solo-io/solo-docs/gloo/docs/user_guides/gateway/function_routing/grpc_to_rest.md

 Gloo allows you to define JSON/REST to your gRPC API so you can have the best of both words - outwards facing REST API and an internal gRPC API with no extra code.

-With Gloo, there is not need to pre-define or annotate your proto definitions with REST options. a simple gRPC proto will work.
+With Gloo, there is not need to annotate your proto definitions with the `google.api.http` options. a simple gRPC proto will work.

 ## Overview